Regardless of the size of the organization, identifying high-potential employees (HiPos) should be on the radar of every manager and HR department.

 - Society for Human Resource Management (SHRM)

-These definitions highlight the importance of identifying what skills they possess and how they translate well to leadership.
+These definitions highlight the importance of identifying high potential employees’ skills and how they translate well to leadership.

 They go beyond just being competent in their current roles and demonstrate a desire to learn and grow by taking up more challenging roles and responsibilities.

-There’s another consideration to make, however, when finding HiPos, and that’s clarifying the difference between HiPos and high performers.
+There’s another consideration to make, however, when identifying high potential employees, and that’s clarifying the difference between HiPos and high performers.

 The crucial difference between high potentials and high performers